Gift Acceptance Policy

 - Will accepting such securities create any potential liabilities for the Organization?

-- Does the closely held entity engages in activities that would be inconsistent with GOSPEL FOR ASIA’s objectives or that could harm the Organization’s reputation?
+- Does the closely held entity engages in activities that would be inconsistent with GFA WORLD’s objectives or that could harm the Organization’s reputation?

 - Will the closely held security generate unrelated business income taxes (“UBIT”) for the Organization?